 Slice-and-Bake Cookies: Freeze icebox-cookie dough in two stages.
-First roll the dough into a log-like form, then wrap it in waxed paper.
+First, roll the dough into a log-like form, then wrap it in waxed paper.
 Place the wrapped dough inside an empty paper towel roll slit down the side.
 This will help the dough keep its cylindrical shape.
 Freeze until firm.
 Then remove the frozen roll of dough from the cardboard, twist the ends of the waxed paper, and wrap it in plastic wrap before placing back in the freezer.

 How long can I freeze cookie dough?

 Cookie dough can be frozen up to three months if stored correctly.
 Make sure you label each package of frozen dough with cookie type and date frozen.
-(Use our free printable freezer labels to help you keep track of what's what.)

 How should I thaw frozen cookie dough?

 Disks: For cookie-dough disks, unwrap one and place on a lightly floured surface to start rolling out.
 Let stand 30 minutes to soften.
-Put remaining batches of the dough in the refrigerator until ready to use.
+Put remaining batches of dough in refrigerator until ready to use.